 The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of the Uniform Guidance and the Guidelines.
 Accordingly, this report is not suitable for any other purpose.

 Milwaukee, Wisconsin

 Baker Tilly US, LLP

-May 10, 2024
+December 11, 2024

-School District of Mauston

-Schedule of Expenditures of Federal Awards

-Year Ended June 30, 2023
+Schedule of Expenditures of Federal and State Awards Year Ended June 30, 2024